jsrn/ChromeStrapp/README.md

 To provide a quick start for Chrome specific apps, I decided to piece together this simple boilerplate.
 I've borrowed (stolen) most of the stylesheet from the excellent [html5boilerplate](http://html5boilerplate.com/), but I have removed the cross-browser compatability stuff, allowing me to focus on one thing: making awesome packaged apps for Google Chrome.

 In the long run, I wouldn't say this is a good idea.
 I think it's great that we have a lot of browsers, and while it's a pain in the neck making things work on all/as many as possible of them, competition breeds innovation.
-In "real life" you are unlikely to want to tie yourself down to any one browser, especially if you want people to actually *use* you app, but maybe this will provide a good launch pad.
+In "real life" you are unlikely to want to tie yourself down to any one browser, especially if you want people to actually *use* your app, but maybe this will provide a good launch pad.

 ## Usage